emqx/eip/active/0038-secret-registry.md

 namespace's secret, and a global configuration never resolves a namespace's.

-**Why a fallback, and why default-shareable.** The common operational case is a single backend credential used by both a global pipeline and one or more tenants' pipelines — e.g. a multi-tenant target system whose API key authenticates a global authn hook *and* is required by each namespace's message-forwarding action (the review scenario that prompted this revision).
+**Why a fallback at all.** The operational case it serves is a single backend credential used by both a global pipeline and one or more tenants' pipelines — e.g. a multi-tenant target system whose API key authenticates a global authn hook *and* is required by each namespace's message-forwarding action (the review scenario that prompted this revision).
 Without fallback, every namespace admin has to be handed a copy of that credential to store in their own namespace; rotation then becomes N-touch across namespaces, and — because referencing a secret already discloses its value — those copies grant the tenant admins nothing they would not already obtain by referencing a single shared original.
 Fallback removes the copy sprawl without changing who can read the value.
-Default `true` optimizes for that common case; `share_ns = false` is the explicit opt-out for a global secret that must stay invisible to tenants (the "secret hidden from namespace users" case raised in review).

-**The security cost, stated plainly.** Because reference implies disclosure, `share_ns = true` on a global secret discloses its value to the administrators of **every** namespace — any of them can reference it (its name is listed to them, not guessed; see "API surface") in a resource they control and render it out.
+**Why the default is nonetheless `false`.** Because reference implies disclosure, `share_ns = true` on a global secret discloses its value to the administrators of **every** namespace — any of them can reference it (its name is listed to them, not guessed; see "API surface") in a resource they control and render it out.
+Fallback is therefore convenient but not free, so it is off until an operator turns it on: a global secret is private to the global scope unless someone deliberately marks it shareable.
+The default protects the credential that was *not* meant to be tenant-facing (the "secret hidden from namespace users" case raised in review); enabling `share_ns` on the genuinely-shared backend credential is a one-time, per-secret decision made by whoever already holds the value.
 Mark a global secret shareable only when disclosure to all tenants is acceptable.
 This is a coarse, all-namespaces switch; a *targeted* "share to these namespaces only" grant is a possible future refinement, and `share_ns` is its all-or-nothing zero case (see "Declined alternatives").

 #### The resolving scope is the configuration's, not the client's